Documenting the American South Logo

 TERRY SANFORD:

 No, I don't think it was a fluke, but I think there were two fairly equal people running on fairly equal grounds with fairly equal backgrounds.
 And I don't think, in truth, it was the overturning of the old order or the establishment by any means.
 You've got Dick Phillips, a strong Taylor supporter, who was just one of the strongest Frank Graham/Kerr Scott/Sanford supporters in the state.
-You had Luther Hodges, Jr., who was in the same category from college days.
+You had Luther Hodges Jr., who was in the same category from college days.
 He was more for me than he was for his father, politically speaking.
 I mean, he was more . . . that's not a fair statement, and I wouldn't want to read that in cold print, but he was more attuned to my politics than

 Page 33

 to his father's politics.
 You had Lindsay Warren, who was the bright hope of the east, as his campaign manager, who certainly was more attuned to my politics than to his father's politics.
 So I really don't think that it stands as a contest between the old and the new.
 Granted that that came through some in the publicity, and it probably affected some people, I don't think it was a fact.
 In the case of Galifianakis, I may be looking at these things from too narrow a view, and not a long range view, but I . . . the way I see it, Galifianakis was almost bound to win, and so was Jones or Brown or Smith, against Jordan.
 Jordan was not a good campaigner, had been carried through by his old friends and associates because of his loyalty and because of the fact he was a good senator.
 But he simply didn't have it to campaign at that age as a cancer victim.
 You know, just the . . .
-Cochrane absolutely wouldn't listen to anybody, and Cochrane made him run.
-Cochrane ought to run.
-Cochrane would have won, probably, you know, if he'd run instead of Jordan.
-He'd have had Jordan's good will and his relative youth and vigor.
+Cochran absolutely wouldn't listen to anybody, and Cochran made him run.
+Cochran ought to run.
+Cochran would have won, probably, you know, if he'd run instead of Jordan.
+He'd have had Jordan's goodwill and his relative youth and vigor.

 JACK BASS:

-To what extent did these inter-party fights in the Democratic primaries have an effect in the Republican victory in November?
+To what extent did these interparty fights in the Democratic primaries have an effect in the Republican victory in November?

 TERRY SANFORD: